 Tail injuries can lead to serious damage

-Bobtailed cats don’t have the very same tailless gene
+Bobtailed cats don’t all have the very same tailless gene

 Cats can live and manage without a tail

 If there hasn’t been any permanent damage to the nerves and bones in the body, your pet will learn how to cope with leading a tailless life.
-After it gets used to the pain and the loss of the fifth “limb”, it can still have a normal life.
+After he gets used to the loss of the fifth “limb”, he can still have a normal life.

 Last Updated on